 Analyses for Research Aim 2 (To what extent do people’s (implicit) ranking of phrases used to describe scientific research align with (a) each other; and (b) with the intended ranking?).
 For each participant, continuous responses will be converted to rankings (‘observed ranking’) for each evaluative dimension of each vocabulary.
 If a participant provides the same response to more than one phrase, the relevant ranks will be randomly allocated among the affected phrases.
 We will compute the proportion of participants who ranked the words in particular orders (‘ranking sequences’), with particular emphasis on identifying how many observed rankings aligned with the intended rankings for each vocabulary.
 Multinomial proportions will be accompanied by 95% confidence intervals computed with the Sison-Glaz method (Sison & Glaz, 1995).

 To compare ranking accuracy between the two vocabularies, we will collapse the observed rankings that did not match the intended ranking into a single ‘No Match’ category, and use a McNemar test to examine whether a match was more likely for the alternative vocabulary relative to the eLife vocabulary.
 Specifically, we will test the null hypothesis that the number of participants who responded correctly to the eLife vocabulary and incorrectly to the alternative vocabulary was equal to the number of participants who responded correctly to the alternative vocabulary and incorrectly to the eLife vocabulary.
+We expect ranking accuracy to be higher for the alternative vocabulary relative to eLife vocabulary because it is designed to be more structured and less ambiguous.
 We will perform an ‘exact’ McNemar test (alpha = .05) and report the odds ratio with Clopper Pearson 95% confidence intervals, adjusted with the ‘midp’ method, as recommended by Fagerland et al. (2013).
 These analyses will be performed separately for each evaluative dimension.

 The above approach does not take into account the fact that, among the “no match” rankings, some ranking sequences will be more similar to the intended ranking sequence than others.
 One method to quantify the similarity between rankings is to compute Kendall’s tau distance (Kd) — a metric that describes the difference between two lists in terms of the number of adjacent pairwise swaps required to convert one list into the other (Kendall, 1938; van Doorn et al., 2021).
 A larger Kd represents greater dissimilarity between two ranking sequences.
 Will we compute the Kd for observed rankings relative to the corresponding intended ranking and present the distribution of Kd scores for each evaluative dimension of each vocabulary.
+We will report the normalized Kd because one vocabulary set has six phrases and the other sets have five.

 Finally, in order to identify which specific phrases (if any) tend to be misranked, we will plot heatmaps showing the proportion of concordant and discordant rankings.